michaelbragg/testimonial-rotator/readme.txt

 * Star Ratings
 * Author information field
 * Testimonial single template
-* Ability to make custom templates (PRO Theme Pack coming soon)
+* Ability to make custom templates (custom themes in the works)
 * hReview Support
 * Pagination in List Format
 * Ability to show the Add Rotator section based on User Role